arjungarg07/Brief-Me/CONTRIBUTING.md

 Thankyou so much for showing interest in the project.
 We greatly appreciate any work contributed, no matter how small!

 ## How to Contribute
-When you are ready to work on an issue, let us know by leaving a comment on the issue.
+When you are ready to work on an issue, let us know by leaving a comment on the issue.Once you are assigned the issue (or once you have claimed the issue) only then proceed to make the Pull Request.
+This will help avoid multiple PRs pertaining to the same issue.

 ## Steps to Contribute
 **1.** Fork [this](https://github.com/arjungarg07/Brief-Me) repository.